ihsan-sa/Lorentz-Solver/README.md

 # Lorentz Solver

-This is a Lorentz Solver which allows for the simulation of particles moving through a space with various objects within it.
+This is a Lorentz Solver which simulates particles moving through a space with various objects within it.

+## Files in this repository

+Use `Lorentz_Solver.cpp` as it is the most capable solver.

+Read instructions below, then compile and run the program.

+Then run the MATLAB script to parse and plot the data.

 ## Overview of the code structure